 The concept of corridor-focused growth is a fundamental organizing element for Thrive Montgomery 2050, as it recognizes not only that intensively developed centers of activity and preservation of land both play a vital role in our quality of life but that neither pattern can exist without the other.
-By identifying the places where growth should be encouraged, this chapter establishes the foundation for Complete Communities, which depend on a compact footprint to give them the coherence, focus, and mix of activities necessary to succeed.
+By describing the types of places where context-sensitive growth should be encouraged, this chapter aims to establish the foundation for Complete Communities, which depend on a compact footprint to give them the coherence, focus, and mix of activities necessary to succeed.
 The scale of development, building types, and diversity of uses envisioned within this footprint are discussed in greater detail in the Complete Communities chapter.
 In turn, the design elements that complement and reinforce Complete Communities are discussed in the Design, Arts, and Culture chapter.